A look at baseball's greatest teams _ one for each franchise

 Postseason: Lost to White Sox 4-2 in World Series

 Hall of Famers: Chance, Mordecai Brown, Joe Tinker, Johnny Evers

 Details: There wasn't a great deal of parity during the first decade of the 20th century, when teams routinely surpassed 100 victories despite a shorter season.
 Chicago's record win total has been matched only once, by Seattle in 2001.
 The 1906 Cubs featured the famed Tinker-to-Evers-to-Chance double play trio, and Brown (26-6, 1.04 ERA) had one of his best seasons on the mound.
 The blemish on this team's legacy was the loss in the World Series to the White Sox.
 Even in the old days, anything could happen in a short series.

 Honorable Mention: The Cubs dipped to 107 wins in 1907 and 99 in 1908, but they won the World Series both those years.
 It would be over a century before their next title, and the team that won it in 2016 was a worthy one, outscoring opponents by 252 runs during a 103-win season.
-After Kris Bryant, Anthony Rizzo and the rest of the Cubs made it through three tough postseason rounds and brought the championship to Wrigleyville, there was talk of a dynasty.
+After Kris Bryant, Anthony Rizzo and the rest of the Cubs made it through three tough postseason rounds and brought the championship to Wrigleyville, the franchise appeared set for an extended run of success.

 1912 BOSTON RED SOX